Johnson County War: Final killings

 Tensions in Johnson County remained high.
-On May 9, U.S. Marshal George Wellman was ambushed and killed by locals en route to the town of Buffalo.
+On May 9, 1892 U.S. Marshal George Wellman was ambushed and killed by locals en route to the town of Buffalo.
 The incident received national attention, with Wellman being the only marshal to die in the war.
 Wellman had been one of the hired guns who joined the Invaders, and his death was grieved by a large crowd.
-The Sixth Cavalry, sent to relieve the county of its violence, was said to be influenced by intense local political and social pressure, and they were unable to keep the peace.
+The Sixth Cavalry, sent to relieve the county of its violence, was said to be influenced by intense local political and social pressure, and were unable to keep the peace.
 One infamous event occurred when a group of men set fire to the post exchange and planted a homemade bomb in the cavalry's barracks.
-Noted officer Charles B. Gatewood was seriously injured by the bomb blast in the barracks, shattering his left arm and ending his cavalry career.
+Notable officer Charles B. Gatewood was seriously injured by the ensuing bomb blast, shattering his left arm and ending his cavalry career.

 The Ninth Cavalry of "Buffalo Soldiers" was ordered to Fort McKinney to replace the Sixth, commanded by Major Charles S. Isley.
-In a fortnight the Buffalo Soldiers moved from Nebraska to the rail town of Suggs, Wyoming, where they created "Camp Bettens" to quell the local population.
+In a fortnight the Buffalo Soldiers moved from Nebraska to the rail town of Suggs, where they created "Camp Bettens" to quell the local population.
 Reception from the settlers was negative and in one violent incident a gunfight erupted between them and some Buffalo Soldiers who entered the town.
 After being initially driven off, 20 more soldiers slipped from the camp to exact revenge, but the locals fought back, resulting in the death of one Buffalo Soldier named Private Willis Johnson, and the wounding of two other soldiers.
 The brief skirmish became known as the Battle of Suggs.
 Another two detachments were sent and this time the locals allowed the soldiers to investigate but no one was convicted.
 Another buffalo soldier, by the name of Brown, was also murdered, when a cowboy shot him while both were in a rifle range.
 Johnson and Brown were buried next to each other, and these events forced the Army to retire the regiment from the place in November 1892.
-Phil DuFran, a range detective and member of the Invaders, mysteriously disappeared.
+Phil DuFran, a range detective and member of the Invaders, disappeared.